bytesnake/rfcs/text/01-relationetwork.md

 # Summary
 [summar]: #summary

 Build a relation network on top of a distributed and public filesystem, for example IPFS.
 A person (or group, application, entity) should only be able to change their relations and informations.
-After the relation is published it should allow a secure exchange of messages or access to a private timeline.
+After a new relation is published the friend can send messages to you or access the private timeline.
 This should open the way to a distributed social network.

 # Motivation
 [motivation]: #motivation

 We want to build a distributed social network, in order to do so the relationships have to be distributed too.
-Furthermore people should be able to allow other to discover them by some public information.
+Furthermore people should be able to allow other to discover them by some kind of public information.

-For example Leo meets Tom on an event and they shared their identification with each other.
-They now return to their computers and want to give each other access to their private timeline.
-The data key should be shared and their relation be anounced.
-After doing so, every other person should still have no access to their timelines.
+For example Leo meets Tom on an event, but they forgot to exchange their public key.
+Leo should be able to search for Tom in the relation network and identify him.
+He should be able send him a signatured message to be absolutely sure and then announce the relation with him.
+This should give him access to the private timeline.
+After doing so, every other person should still have no access to his timeline.

 # Detailed Description